chaplin3dev/prosemirror-state/README.md

 [Github bug tracker](https://github.com/prosemirror/prosemirror/issues)
 is the place to report issues.

-We aim to be an inclusive, welcoming community.
+We aim to be an inclusive and welcoming community.
 To make that explicit, we have a [code of conduct](http://contributor-covenant.org/version/1/1/0/) that applies to communication around the project.